Best Golf Wedges For Mid Handicapper 2024

 Larger head size may put some better players off

-The CBX 4 Zipcore wedges feature the same technology found in some of the best Cleveland wedges.
-Chief among which is the Zipcore technology which allows for a heavier steel in the hosel to be replaced with a lightweight but strong vibration dampening material.
+Featuring the same Zipcore technology found in some of the best Cleveland wedges, the CBX 4 uses a lightweight and robust vibration dampening material in the hosel.
 The weight saved from the heel is then redistributed across the toe and higher on the face which improves MOI and gives optimum CG placement.
-As a result they are very forgiving with mishits barely punished during our testing, and yet the cavity back design also felt great off the face.
+As a result they are very forgiving with mis hits barely punished during our testing, and yet the cavity back design also felt great off the face.

 We think this is due to a vibration dampening insert on the back of the head which we thought still offered enough feel and feedback for better players around the greens.